Alfian878787/automate-ssh-access/README.md

 1. Create the group of servers in /etc/ansible/hosts file for which you want to grant or revoke the access for specific user

-2. Execute ansible playbook.yml with arguements
+2. Change the playbook.ym for hosts parameter and mention the desired group of hosts and then execute ansible playbook.yml with arguements

 ansible-playbook playbook.yml -e userid=monica -e action=revoke